 Another issue that could influence your decision about getting a Chromebook is the prevalence of Internet connectivity.
 Chromebooks are designed to have a heavy reliance on the Internet, which means that many apps simply won’t work if you’re out of Wi-Fi range.
 There are a growing number of “offline” Chrome apps, which can work without Internet connectivity, including Gmail and Google Drive.
 However, offline mode isn’t enabled by default, so you’ll have to install a few plugins in order to access your email or documents sans the Web.

 You’ll still be able to play games on the Chromebook, but you’re limited to the games available in the Chrome Web store.
 Classics such as Angry Birds and Cut The Rope are there, but you won’t have the same title selection as with a Windows or even OS X notebook.
 Chromebooks generally have limited graphics processing power, so even if a game such as “Bioshock Infinite” were available it would not play smoothly on these notebooks.

-Battery-wise, the Pavilion 14 Chromebook lagged both 11-inch notebooks, lasting just 5 hours and 29 minutes against the Acer (6:25) and the Samsung (7:34).
-And for a price in the $300 range, you might very well find a Windows 8.1 system like the $349 Transformer Book T100 on sale.
+For a price in the $300 range, you might very well find a solid Windows 8.1 system like the $329 ASUS K200MA on sale.

 Overall, users who are looking to spend less than $300 who are content with living in the cloud will find a Chromebook a viable solution.
 You also won’t have to deal with nagging Windows updates.
 However, if you’re willing to be spend $400 or more, a Windows 8.1 laptop may give you a lot more versatility.